cilium/cilium/Documentation/gettingstarted/host-services.rst

 Limitations
 ###########

-    * The kernel BPF cgroup hooks operate at connect(2), sendmsg(2) and recvmsg(2) system call layers for connecting the application to one of the service backends.
-In the v5.8 Linux kernel, a getpeername(2) hook for BPF has been added in order to also reverse translate the connected sock addresses for application's getpeername(2) calls in Cilium.
+    * The kernel eBPF cgroup hooks operate at connect(2), sendmsg(2) and recvmsg(2) system call layers for connecting the application to one of the service backends.
+In the v5.8 Linux kernel, a getpeername(2) hook for eBPF has been added in order to also reverse translate the connected sock addresses for application's getpeername(2) calls in Cilium.
 For kernels older than v5.8 such reverse translation is not taking place for this system call.
 For the vast majority of applications